stipefrkovic/identity-document-classification-api/README.md

 # ING 2 Project - API

-This is the continued repository for the identity document (ID) classification API which was created by Group ING 2 as a part of the course Software Engineering and in collaboration with ING.
+This is the continued repository for the identity document (ID) classification API.
+It was created by Group ING 2 as a part of the 2022-2023 Software Engineering course at the University of Groningen and was done in collaboration with ING.
 The API can receive a PDF of an ID over a POST request and return the ID class (ID card, driving license or passport) in the response.

 ## Table of Contents